FAQGURU/FAQGURU/topics/en/aws.md

 * https://stackoverflow.com/questions/5898308/how-to-safely-upgrade-an-amazon-ec2-instance-from-t1-micro-to-large

 [[↑] Back to top](#AWS)
 ### Our EC2 micro instance occasionally runs out of memory.
 Other than using a larger instance size, what else can be done?
-(Expert)

 A fix for this problem is to add `swap` (i.e. `paging`) space to the instance.